 Prevention

 Keep your skin clean is the best way to keep it healthy.
-Treat cuts, scrapes, insect bites and other injuries immediately by washing the affected area and apply antibiotic ointment to prevent infection.

 If someone in your family has impetigo, follow these steps to keep the infection spreading to others: